Key Takeaways

 - Price reductions (if needed): Common after 3-4 weeks without offers

-In Tennessee's current market, 18% of listings have price drops—up from 17% the previous year.
+In Tennessee's current market, a growing share of listings cut their price before selling.
 If you're priced too high initially, expect to add 2-4 weeks to your timeline.

 Under Contract: 35-45 Days